PostgREST/postgrest/docs/references/connection_pool.rst

 To conserve system resources, PostgREST uses a dynamic connection pool.
 This enables the number of connections in the pool to increase and decrease depending on request traffic.

 - If all the connections are being used, a new connection is added.
 The pool can grow until it reaches the :ref:`db-pool` size.
 Note that it’s pointless to set this higher than the ``max_connections`` setting in your database.
-- If a connection is unused for a period of time (determined by :ref:`db-pool-max-idletime`, 30 seconds by default), it will be released.
+- If a connection is unused for a period of time (:ref:`db-pool-max-idletime`), it will be released.

 Connection lifetime
 -------------------